manishrajurkar/Mobile_Automation_BDD/README.md

 # Automation Framework

-This is a UI test automation framework developed based on the Page Object Model (POM) Design Pattern using TestNG framework
+This is a Appium Mobile test automation framework for Android devices using Cucumber BDD.

 ## Getting Started